-A core component of the OPIP mission is to “inform policies that support the optimal health and development” and youth.
-As a neutral broker between policy and practice, we help to translate policy for local practices, while bringing practice concerns of the front line into policy conversations.
+A core part of OPIP’s mission is to inform policies that support the optimal health and development of youth.
+As a bridge between policy and practice, we help translate policy for local practices, while also bringing front-line experiences and community perspectives into policy conversations.

 Summary Briefs Created by OPIP:

-In the course of working with policymakers, OPIP has created summary briefs meant to inform reform efforts within the Oregon Health Authority, the Early Learning Council, and other state agencies.
-These briefs have focused on the following topics:
+As part of it’s work with policymakers, OPIP has developed summary briefs to inform reform efforts within the Oregon Health Authority, the Early Learning Council, and other state agencies.
+These briefs focus on the following topics:

 - Using Kindergarten Readiness as an Accountability Metric for Coordinated Care Organizations in Oregon, December 2011.